What is an email address of an ideal customer worth to you?

 For example, let’s say you need to hit your sales goals immediately because your company is not going to make their quarterly target.
 Ungated content is obviously not going to help.
 You need to focus on strategies like referral marketing and outbound prospecting, which are higher velocity activities.

-If you have some runway, it probably makes sense to drive more brand awareness and top of the funnel traffic in the short term, but focus on lead generation and bottom of the funnel in latter quarters of the year.
+If you have some runway, it probably makes sense to drive more brand awareness and top of the funnel traffic in the short term, but focus on conversion optimization and bottom of the funnel in latter quarters of the year.

 If gated content seems like your best course of action so far, here’s another factor to consider: what type of content are your competitor’s gating?
 This question is less about the format itself and more about the depth of information you want to gate.